miekg/pgo/README.md

 (Debian package exists).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes easy to use.

+You can restrict which ports are used by a service so multiple services on the same host don't stomp on each other.
+And optionally you can also restrict which external networks can be used.

 Current the following compose file variants are supported: "compose.yaml", "compose.yml", "docker-compose.yml" and "docker-compose.yaml".